ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

 ### Create a Devnet with Warp-Enabled Subnets

-It will contain a warp-enabled C-Chain (always enabled by default on devnets), and two warp-enabled Subnet-EVM Subnets.
+It will contain a Warp-enabled C-Chain (always enabled by default on devnets), and two Warp-enabled Subnet-EVM Subnets.

 #### Subnet-EVM Setup

-We will create two Subnet-EVM genesis files, both with warp enabled, but with different chain IDs (68430, 68431):
+[Avalanche Warp Messaging](https://docs.avax.network/learn/avalanche/awm) is a cross-chain messaging protocol that allows Avalanche subnets to natively send messages to other subnets.
+We will create two Subnet-EVM genesis files, both with Warp enabled, but with different chain IDs (68430, 68431):

 - create `<genesisPathA>`, with contents: